Bruce discusses West Brom appointment as he teams up with former Wednesday man

-Steve Bruce discusses West Brom appointment as he teams up with former Sheffield Wednesday man
+Former Sheffield Wednedsday boss Steve Bruce 'relishing' West Brom job as he teams up with former Owl

 Former Sheffield Wednesday manager, Steve Bruce, will team up with an ex-Owl at West Bromwich Albion after taking the job at the Hawthorns.

 Bruce was confirmed as West Brom’s new manager on Thursday evening after days of speculation, with the experienced former Wednesday boss being brought on board to replace Valérien Ismaël following his dismissal following the defeat to Millwall.
-His son, Alex, has joined him as a coach.
+His son, Alex, also formerly with the Owls has joined him as a coach.

 It’s the 61-year-old’s first job back in football since leaving Newcastle United back in October – with his old club going on to appoint Eddie Howe for their Premier League relegation scrap.